Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Music Activities for Elementary Students | Summer Activities for Learning at Home, Camp, or School

-We still cherish those videos as family keepsakes.
+We still cherish these videos as family keepsakes.
 Don’t assume that your kids have outgrown this activity.
 We’re now on our second generation of movie-making, though admittedly not as frequent as before.
 Nowadays, our children are the ones taking the lead roles.

 Whether you’re in a school or home setting, guide your aspiring “movie stars” and begin shooting!